warisgill/bankapp/README.md

-The Martian Bank UI is a [React](https://react.dev/) dashboard which uses [react-redux toolkit](https://redux-toolkit.js.org/).
-There is an [NGINX](https://www.nginx.com/) container which site between the UI and microservices and acts as a reverse proxy.
-There are 6 microservices, out of which 2 (customer-auth and atm-locator) are developed in Node.js whereas the others are done using Python.
-The dashboard microservice talks to accounts, transactions and loan microservices using [gRPC](https://grpc.io/).
+The Martian Bank UI is created using [React](https://react.dev/) and [react-redux toolkit](https://redux-toolkit.js.org/).
+There is an [NGINX](https://www.nginx.com/) container that acts as a reverse proxy for UI and backend services.
+There are 6 microservices, out of which 2 (customer-auth and atm-locator) are developed in Node.js whereas the others are done using Flask (Python).
+The dashboard microservice talks to accounts, transactions and loan microservices using [gRPC](https://grpc.io/) and [http](https://en.wikipedia.org/wiki/HTTP) (can be flipped and is available as a deployment parameter).